Updated July 6, 2026

 How to Buy Commercial Umbrella Insurance

 Start by confirming that your underlying general liability, commercial auto, and employers liability policies meet the umbrella carrier’s minimum requirements, because commercial umbrella insurance requirements in Florida depend on the insurer and the class of business.
-Florida is regulated by the Florida Office of Insurance Regulation, so you should work with a licensed agent who can place coverage with carriers authorized to write in the state and help you compare forms.
+Florida is regulated by the Florida Office of Insurance Regulation, so you should work with a licensed insurance professional who can help you compare forms from providers authorized to write in the state.
 The state-specific guidance here also says Florida businesses should compare quotes from multiple carriers, which matters because 720 insurers operate in the market and pricing can vary widely by industry, location, and claim history.

 When you request a commercial umbrella insurance quote in Florida, be ready to provide your business address, operations, annual revenue, payroll or vehicle data if applicable, prior losses, current policy declarations, and the liability limits on each underlying policy.
 Carriers will look closely at your commercial liability limits in Florida, because the umbrella only works properly when those underlying limits are structured correctly.
 If you have operations in multiple Florida cities or counties, include every location, especially if one site is near the coast or in a hurricane-exposed area.

 Ask specifically about defense costs coverage, broader coverage wording, aggregate limits, and any endorsement that changes how the umbrella responds.
 If your work crosses state lines or includes travel outside Florida, ask whether worldwide liability coverage is available or limited.
-Most standard risks can be quoted and bound within 24 to 48 hours, and certificates are typically available the same day the policy is bound.
-If you need fast placement, an independent agent can compare State Farm, Universal Insurance, Citizens Property, Progressive, and GEICO where appropriate, then match the quote to your risk profile rather than just the lowest premium.
+Most standard risks can be quoted and bound promptly once underwriting information is complete.
+If you need fast placement, get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare available options where appropriate, then match the quote to your risk profile rather than just the lowest premium.

 How to Save on Commercial Umbrella Insurance